dequelabs/axe-core/doc/API.md

 6. Only process certain types of results

-The `resultTypes` option can be used to limit the result types that axe will process, aggregate, and send to the reporter.
+The `resultTypes` options can be used to limit the number of related nodes for a rule to a maximum of one.
 This can be useful for improving performance on very large or complicated pages when you are only interested in certain types of results.

+After axe has processed all rules normally, it generates a unique selector for all related nodes in all rules.
+This process can be time consuming, especially for pages with lot of nodes.
+By limiting the related nodes to a maximum of one for result types you are not interested in, you can greatly speed up the tail end performance of axe.

-Types listed in this option are processed normally and report all of their results.
-Types _not_ listed process a maximum of one result.
-The caller can use this information to inform the user of the existence of that type of result if appropriate.
+Types listed in this option are processed normally and report all of their related nodes.
+Types _not_ listed will show a maximum of one related node.
+This allows you to see which rules fell under each type so you can inform the user of the existence of that type of result if appropriate.

 ```js
 {